 Recently made into a film, Call Me By Your Name is a story set primarily in an Italian seaside town.
 Aciman’s 2007 novel focuses on the romance between an adolescent boy and a young man who comes to stay at his family’s summer house.

 This beautiful and painful love story spans decades in its journey from Italy to New York.
-The book is filled with Italian phrases, places, and images, making it a perfect companion for your time there.
+The book is filled with Italian phrases, places, and images, making it a perfect travel book for your time in Italia.

 “There’re many things we don’t really know.
 It’s an illusion that we know anything at all.” -A Wild Sheep Chase